The 900th Watchword?

 We paused for just a moment at the front of the store to admire this amazing bicycle that was for sale.
 It was a very special.
 It was a Schwinn with red frame and fenders, and sparkling reflectors and everything.
 It was beautiful.
 My daddy asked me if I liked that bike, and I said, “Oh boy, it certainly is a special bicycle.”
 Continue reading

-Chloe: Just A Story, Part Fact, Part Fiction
+Chloe: Just a Story, Part Fact, Part Fiction

 It had been a really rough week for my friend.
 He is a medical professional, but had been unhappy in his work for some time.
 The sudden breakup had thrown him off stride, leaving him bewildered and with a deep sense of loneliness.
 The one that he thought of as his best friend, was gone.
 A bit depressed, he left his office and walked across the deserted parking lot to his car.
 It was late and dark.
 He heard the sound as he approached his car, the insistent cry of a baby animal.
 He looked around, but saw nothing.
 Continue reading